2020 Indy Lights

 The 2020 Indy Lights season was to have been the 35th season of the Indy Lights open wheel motor racing series and the 19th sanctioned by IndyCar, acting as the primary support series for the IndyCar Series.
 The opening round at St. Petersburg was suspended mid-way due to the COVID-19 pandemic.
 The following rounds were also delayed, as a revised calendar was released on March 26, 2020.
 The season was later cancelled entirely and the series went into a hiatus until 2021, making it the first time in history that the Indy Lights season did not run.

 Team and driver chart

-The following drivers and teams were announced prior to the cancellation of the season.
+The following drivers and teams were announced, and took part in an official practice session at St. Petersburg prior to the cancellation of the season.

 Schedule

 The following was the revised schedule prior to the cancellation of the season.